vsbuffalo/vincebuffalo-website/_posts/2012-02-29-the-biologists-guide-to-information-theory.md

 (although not immediate): encode frequent characeters like "e" into a code with a smaller length symbol, like an single dot.
 Other, less frequent letters are encoded with a longer symbol, like dash dash dot dot.

-Morse code operators use an encoding system that has an alphabet size of four: dot, dash, letter pause, word pause.
+Note that Morse code operators use an encoding system that has an alphabet size of four: dot, dash, letter pause, word pause.
 In contrast, our alphabet size with binary was two: 0 and 1.

     > t = paste(readLines('http://www.gutenberg.org/cache/epub/76/pg76.txt'), collapse=" ")